vbookshelf/Wheat-Head-Auto-Counter/README.md

 ## 2- Cons

 - It’s not a one click setup.
 The user needs to have a basic knowledge of how to use the command line to set up a virtual environment, download requirements and launch a python app.
-- The inference time is about 5 seconds per image, because inference is being done on the CPU.
 - The model’s ability to generalize is unproven.
 The dataset includes images from 22 locations around the world.
 I’m uncertain of how this model will perform on images from locations that are not represented in the Global Wheat Head Dataset.

 <br>